Manishms18/Manishms18/README.md

 ## 👋 Welcome!

-I am an **Independent Researcher** specializing in **Artificial Intelligence, Machine Learning, and Data Science**.
+- **Independent Researcher** specializing in Artificial Intelligence, Machine Learning, and Data Science.
-My work emphasizes:
+- Focus on **transparent and trustworthy AI systems** that advance real-world impact.
+- Expertise in:
-- **Explainable AI (XAI)** – advancing trust and interpretability in ML models.
+  - **Explainable AI (XAI):** improving interpretability, trust, and accountability in ML models.
-- **Agentic AI Systems** – resilient orchestration of multi-agent workflows.
+  - **Agentic AI Systems:** designing adaptive, multi-agent orchestration for robust decision-making.
-- **Forecasting & Optimization** – leakage-free pipelines for aviation, energy, retail, and healthcare.
+  - **Forecasting & Optimization:** developing leakage-free pipelines applied to aviation, energy, retail, and healthcare.

-I aim to bridge **theory and practice**, making AI systems **transparent, impactful, and socially responsible**.
+- Dedicated to **bridging theory and practice**, ensuring AI innovations are impactful, socially responsible, and aligned with national priorities.

 ---